-Here again, we have a second form of T. microdon, this one being far less common, so far, found only on a slope just to the north of and below said flat.
+Here again, we have two forms of T. microdon, this one being far less common, so far, found only on a slope just to the north of and below said flat.
 Unlike its cousin, there is almost no hair on the stems.

-The crux of the achievements on that flat was work done 100m to the south on a neighbor's property.
-In 2003, the owner was on his deathbed.
+The crux of the achievements on the flat was 100m to the south on a neighbor's property.
+In 2003, the former owner was on his deathbed.
 I went in there to take down a patch of French Broom.
-I kept after it then and through two successive owners.
+I kept after it.
 Being on an exposed ridge it collected cat's ear (Hypochoeris spp.) which suppressed somewhat the seed bank of scarlet pimpernel (Lysmachia arvensis).
 There was also a small patch of sweet vernal grass (Anthoxanthum odoratum) that had been brought in by a dirty drill for a new power pole to supply an adjacent well.
 I kept after those areas and the rate at which I was being bombed by weeds dropped precipitously.
-The clover patch you saw was only logistically possible after a decade of open, notorious, and continuous use of that strip of land as a weed buffer, effectively becoming an easement.
+The clover patch you saw was only possible after a decade of open, notorious, and continuous use of that strip of land as a weed buffer.
 But the real benefit was that natives started expressing there, particularly needle grass (Stipa lepida) and bird's beak (Cordylanthus rigidus).

-Above is from my flat after a new "neighbor" moved in and willfully destroyed my buffer easement on the ridge above, supposedly to grow an orchard he never put in and wouldn't do well there.
-My clover patch is gone now.
-His property has since been producing prodigious amounts of cat's ear (Hypochoeris spp.).
-That weed being allelopathic, germinates profusely on my flat of formerly clover (above).
-I spend weeks worth of time every year weeding it and get it ALL, but it has precluded almost all clover germination.
+It's all gone now.
+A new "neighbor" moved in and willfully destroyed my buffer easement on a ridge, supposedly to grow an orchard that wouldn't do well there.
+His property has since been producing prodigious amounts of cat's ear (Hypochoeris glabrosa).
+That weed being allelopathic, germinates profusely on this former flat of clover.
+Even though I spend weeks worth of time every year weeding it and get it ALL, it has precluded almost all clover germination.
 End of experiments.
+Should I sue?

-If you are getting the sense that people MUST do something in order to sustain local biodiversity, by keeping plant species from overwhelming each other, your intuitions are fully functional.
+If you are getting the sense that people MUST do something in order to sustain local biodiversity, keeping plant species from overwhelming each other, your intuitions are fully functional.
 Indians did it by burning whole landscapes, frequently, perhaps more than once a year (no, I'm not kidding and yes, it's possible and one can infer productive reasons for doing so).
-But they had no exotics to deal with.

-Frequent burns of entire landscapes on a large scale is a very hard sell to an urban public long sold on the benefits of "clean" air (don't get me started on the stupidity involved; I've qualified industrial processes for air quality permits in the Bay Area).
+Frequent burns of entire landscapes on a large scale is a very hard sell to an urban public long sold on the benefits of "clean" air (don't get me started; I've qualified industrial processes for air quality permits in the Bay Area).
 Note that the sale is made on the appearance of clean and that such is presumed to be optimal for human health, with good reason for it not to be so from an immunological perspective alone.
-For example, have they ever considered (much less quantified) as a competing risk the lack of burning may have with increased production of weed pollen or spores from rotting vegetation as allergens?
+For example, nor have they ever considered (much less quantified) as a competing risk the lack of burning having increased production of spores from rotting vegetation as an allergen.
 But I digress.

 Disturbance today comes in many forms, only a few of which make smoke.
 One can burn it in various ways, till (as bears did on an amazing scale), mow or moo (graze), trample, remove tree and shrub cover, kill plants chemically, amend soil, etc... all of which produce their own consequences depending upon how they are performed, when, and what preparations were undertaken.
-The "best" combination of these technologies depends entirely upon what the goals are and the unique combinations of circumstances particular to a site, as coupled with unpredictable and chaotic atmospheric conditions.
+The "best" combination of these technologies depends entirely on what the goals are and the unique combinations of circumstances particular to a site, as coupled with unpredictable and chaotic atmospheric conditions.

-But to preclude disturbance is to issue the botanical system a death sentence along with the insects and wildlife that depend upon it.
+But without disturbance is to issue the botanical system and the insects and wildlife that depend upon it a death sentence.